 - When will the professional dispensing fee actually be reflected in my reimbursement?

-It is anticipated that the required system changes will be implemented in the summer of 2018, allowing the new professional dispensing fees to be reflected in providers' reimbursements.
+It is anticipated that the required system changes will be implemented in late 2018, allowing the new professional dispensing fees to be reflected in providers' reimbursements.

 - How will the change be applied retroactively to claims with dates of service on or after April 1, 2017?

 After implementation, there will be historical claims adjustments for all claims with dates of service between April 1, 2017, and the date of system implementation.